 ‘You freaking bitch,’ he yelled as the knife bounced into her cell, landing against her foot.

 For a moment they both stared at the weapon before he gave up for the bleeding.
-She gripped it first, madly wiping the salt from her lips; reminded of her half-caste identity and what it could do.
+She grasped it first, madly wiping the salt from her lips; reminded of her half-caste identity and what it could do.
 She had tasted Taris before, during a binding ritual he’d forced.
 With her blood in him and his blood in her, Taris sensed her location if they were close enough to each other.
 And yet, she thought to herself, tonight he failed in the simplest task of expecting her next move.

 ‘Holy fucking shit, boss.
 Look what she’s done to yer hand!’